Error Code 48 is a device driver error code that users can encounter on any Windows 2000 operating system and later versions.

 You can also use system restore to eliminate the problem.
 Here is how you can use it:

-By restoring the system via a last saved system checkpoint, you can obtain undamaged Windows system registry files that can help resolve the error code.
+By restoring the system via the last saved system checkpoint, you can obtain undamaged Windows system registry files that can help resolve the error code.

-Since the Error Code 48 is due to a missing or an out of date device driver, uninstalling and then reinstalling the device driver can help solve the error.
+Since Error Code 48 is due to a missing or an out-of-date device driver, uninstalling and then reinstalling the device driver can help solve the error.